capu25/uGym/README.md

 Once this procedure is completed, you only need to launch Expo-Go to load the app, and then click on "uGym".

 Don't forget to check this page for the newest update!
+[LAST UPDATE 30/10]